Faculty Handbook: Vancouver Campus

 Office Supplies

 Faculty should not purchase supplies.
 All Vancouver office supplies are purchased centrally on a monthly basis.
-Please ask the Faculty Support Coordinator or the Manager of Business Services for office and supplies.
+Please ask the Faculty Support Coordinator or the Manager of Business Services for office supplies.
 They will coordinate special with the Purchasing Department and the local supplier.

 Open Education Resources